davecan/Sane/README.md

 ## But... why??

-Mostly to prove it can be done.
+Mostly because it was an interesting project that pushes the limits of Classic ASP.
 The vast majority of developers hate on VBScript and Classic ASP, mostly with good reason.
 Many of the issues that plague Classic ASP stem from the constraints of the time in which it was developed, the mid-1990s.
 Developers were unable to use what today are considered fundamental practices (widely using classes, etc) because the language was not designed to execute in a manner we would call "fast" and using these practices would cause the application